 - 7.1 There are several risk factors to be aware of when handling complaints.
-Some of these risks can include, but not limited to, the following: - Inconsistency in the way complaints are captured and categorised throughout our organisation; - Senior managers being unware of other contributing factors to complaints; - A failure to conduct a thorough investigation; - Failure to satisfy expectations could lead to negative media or social media reviews. - Inaccurate reporting; - Lack of confidentiality and data breaches.
+Some of these risks can include, but not limited to, the following: - Inconsistency in the way complaints are captured and categorised throughout our organisation; - Unconscious bias during any complaint handling; - Discrimination brought against any person/s making a complaint, including reprisal or detrimental treatment as a result; - Person/s subject to the complaint being involved in the consideration or investigation of the complaint, including any supervising managers; - Senior managers being unware of other contributing factors to complaints; - A failure to conduct a thorough investigation; - Failure to satisfy expectations could lead to negative media or social media reviews; - Inaccurate reporting; - Lack of confidentiality and data breaches.